 Lucy Maude (b.
-1994 London, UK) is a multidisciplinary artist currently working in Missouri.
-Their work revolves around imperialism, white supremacy, and performative gender in the contemporary American West.
+1994 London, UK) is a multidisciplinary artist currently working in Kentucky.
+Their work revolves around imperialism, fantasy, and performative gender in the contemporary American West.
 They are also the art editor of Contra Viento, a literary arts magazine publishing work on rangelands of the world.

 I also aim to look at the more tangible aspects of the American West.
-While the cowboy remains as popular a figure as ever – one need only look at the success of Lil Nas X’s “Old Town Road” to confirm – cattle production and beef consumption is set on a slow, steady decline.
+While the cowboy remains as popular a figure as ever, cattle production and beef consumption is set on a slow, steady decline.
 And yet, while documentaries and articles abound on the evils of animal agriculture, correctly-managed livestock grazing can increase carbon sequestration, plant biodiversity, soil health and water retention, all while producing nutrient-rich food from animals that lived calm, healthy lives.
 From the romanticized Hollywood studio to politically-charged documentary photography, I am interested in the many ways that ranching and cowboys are depicted in visual media.
 My work offers an insight into the day-to-day realities of working a cattle operation, from sorting cattle through corrals for vaccinations, to the monotony of building a barbed-wire fence, to the black humor that develops from raising animals from birth to death.
 As our climate apocalypse hits ever harder, food production and land use will need to be at the forefront of our conception for a better world.
 Agricultural reform in the United States will always, eventually, run up against the figure of the cowboy, guarding this genocidal nation’s most cherished ideals.
 A better future is not possible without gutting him.”